How to apply

-Applications for the 2019 BBM Global Industry Scholarships open 28 May 2019.
+Applications for the 2019 BBM Global Industry Scholarships are now closed.
+The next round of applications opens in April 2020.

 Scholarships of $8,000 are available for self-directed industry experience abroad in Trades, Agriculture and Performing Arts as well as specialised BBM Innovation Scholarships.